Atomic hydrogen reservoirs in quiescent galaxies at z = 0.4: Introduction

-Conversely, other works have found a lack of \HI{} in QGs.
-In the Local Universe, \citet{Cortese2020} found no \HI{} in quiescent spirals from the Extragalactic GASS survey (xGASS; \citet{Catinella2018}), claiming that reduced star formation correlates with depletion of \HI{} reservoirs. \citet{Gereb2016, Gereb2018} reported only isolated cases of \HI{}-rich QGs, terming them \HI{}-excess galaxies.
-Building on this, \citet{Saintonge2022} point out that the existence of galaxies below the Main Sequence (MS) with relevant \HI{} reservoirs is not in contradiction with the broad trend of \HI{}-poor QGs, as they yield low \HI{} fractions.
-At slightly higher redshift ($\rm 0.04<z<0.09$), stacking color-selected QGs in the Deep Investigation of Neutral Gas Origins (DINGO; \citealt{Meyer2009}) survey reveals no \HI{} \citep{Rhee2023}.
-The existence of contradictory results makes the presence of atomic gas in QGs a debated issue.
+In contrast, other studies find a lack of \HI{} in QGs.
+In the local Universe, \citet{Cortese2020} find little to no \HI{} down to $\rm \log{M_{HI}} \approx 8$ in quiescent spirals from the extragalactic GASS survey \citep[xGASS;][]{Catinella2018}, claiming that reduced star formation correlates with depletion of \HI{} reservoirs. \citet{Gereb2016, Gereb2018} report only isolated cases of \HI{}-rich QGs, labeling them as \HI{}-excess galaxies.
+Building on this, \citet{Saintonge2022} note that the existence of galaxies below the main sequence (MS) with relevant \HI{} reservoirs does not contradict the general trend of \HI{}-poor QGs, as these galaxies have low \HI{} fractions.
+At slightly higher redshift ($\rm 0.04<z<0.09$), stacking color-selected QGs in the Deep Investigation of Neutral Gas Origins (DINGO; \citealt{Meyer2009}) survey reveals no \HI{} down to $\rm \log{M_{HI}} \approx 9$ \citep{Rhee2023}.
+These contradictory results make the presence of atomic gas in QGs a debated issue.

-The \HI{} content of QGs beyond the Local Universe is still a rather unexplored topic and would unlock a better understanding of star formation efficiency throughout cosmic time.
-In this letter, we stack samples of candidate QGs in the COSMOS field (from \citet{Bianchetti2025} and \citet{Donevski2023}, respectively \citetalias{Bianchetti2025} and \citetalias{Donevski2023} hereon) at a mean redshift $\rm z\approx 0.37$.
-We use the MIGHTEE survey (MeerKAT International Giga-Hertz Tiered Extragalactic Exploration, \citet{Jarvis2016, Heywood2024}) data from the MeerKAT radio interferometer \citep{Jonas2016} and study the presumed \HI{} content of the two samples of quenched galaxies.
+The \HI{} content of QGs beyond the local Universe remains relatively unexplored and could provide a better understanding of star formation efficiency throughout cosmic time.
+In this paper, we stack samples of candidate QGs in the COSMOS field (from \citet{Bianchetti2025} and \citet{Donevski2023}, hereafter \citetalias{Bianchetti2025} and \citetalias{Donevski2023}) at a mean redshift $\rm z\approx 0.37$.
+We use data from the MeerKAT International Giga-Hertz Tiered Extragalactic Exploration survey \citep[MIGHTEE;][]{Jarvis2016, Heywood2024}) obtained with the MeerKAT radio interferometer \citep{Jonas2016} to study the presumed \HI{} content in the two samples of quenched galaxies.
+The paper is organized as follows.
+In Sect.~\ref{sec:sample_selection} we briefly summarize the specifics of the MIGHTEE-HI radio survey used for the stacking analysis, present the samples used, and briefly discuss the steps of the selection process.
+Sect.~\ref{sec:results} outlines the main results of stacking the samples in different slices of phase space, analyzing the impact of dust presence, stellar mass, $D_n$4000, morphology, and environment, and interpreting our findings in the framework of modern results on galaxy evolution.
+Sect.~\ref{sec:conclusions} summarizes the paper.
+We assume a flat ($\Omega_k$=0) Lambda-CDM cosmology, employing cosmological parameters from \citet{Planck2020}, i.e., $H_0=67.4~{\rm km~s}^{-1}~ {\rm Mpc^{-1}}$, $\Omega_m=0.315$, and $\Omega_{\Lambda}=0.685$, and an initial mass function from \citet{Chabrier2003}.